 Sandpit 4: Living in an Inauthentic World

+In June 2024, SPRITE+ hosted its fourth sandpit focused on "Living in an Inauthentic world".
 The OED defines authentic as “in accordance with fact or stating the truth, and thus worthy of acceptance or belief; of established credit; able to be relied on; truthful, accurate”.

 Emerging digital technologies are making inauthenticity more prevalent and harder to spot.
 Generative AI has already democratised the ability to create deepfake photos and videos and AI generated text, at scale, and with increasing believability.
 As 3D printers improve and reduce in price, anyone might be able to produce a perfect counterfeit in their home (why buy the genuine article when you can 3D print a precise copy?).
 Increasingly sophisticated autonomous bots masquerading as real people roam the internet.
 2D and 3D avatars (either completely fake or doppelgängers of real people) that precisely mimic human gestures, facial expressions and speech are on the horizon.